microsoft/msphpsql/buildscripts/README.md

 #### Troubleshooting

-When something goes wrong during the build, the log file will be launched (you can find the log files in `C:\php-sdk`).
+If something went wrong or the build failed, the log file will be launched (you can find the log files in `C:\php-sdk`).
 Otherwise, the log file will not be shown, and they remain in `C:\php-sdk` until you remove them manually.

 In addition to the log files in `C:\php-sdk`, you can examine the contents of `C:\php-sdk\phpsdk-build-task.bat`, which is overwritten every time you run the build scripts.

-#### Variation
+#### Setting alternative destination for drivers

-If you want the PHP drivers to be copied to somewhere else, you can invoke `py builddrivers.py` by providing the option `--DESTPATH=<some valid path>`.
+If your main goal is to build the drivers, and/or there is no need to keep the `php-sdk` directory around, you can invoke `py builddrivers.py` with the necessary command-line arguments plus `--DESTPATH=<some valid path>`, which is **None** by default.
+Note that this option is not available in the interactive mode.

-In this case, you will find a copy of the drivers (unless the build fails) and the `php-sdk` folder created in the same directory of these Python scripts.
-It's your choice whether to remove the `php-sdk` folder and/or the drivers' binaries afterwards.
+By setting an alternative destination automatically turns off the looping mechanism.
+When the build is finished, you will find a copy of the drivers (unless the build failed) and the `php-sdk` folder in the same directory of these Python scripts.
+This option is particularly useful in a test environment (or a virtual machine) in which these build scripts are copied to a temporary folder.
+After the drivers have been successfully compiled and copied to the designated location, the temporary folder can be safely removed afterwards.